 “The Old Testament is where it says, you know, Sodom and Gomorrah kind of issues,” Weber said.
 “Society changes and the world has evolved.
 If you’re a Christian, you should be believing in what Christ displayed, and his greatest commandment was loving one another.”

-Dorina Opferman is a member of the Parrish Pastoral Council at St. Vincent’s, who identifies as bisexual.
+Another member, who is anonymous for safety reasons, of the Parrish Pastoral Council at St. Vincent’s identifies as bisexual.
 She moved to Germantown because she wanted her kids to grow up in an all-inclusive, gay-friendly church.
-“This church fosters an environment of learning and acceptance through creating a safe space for people who identify as queer,” said Opferman
+“This church fosters an environment of learning and acceptance through creating a safe space for people who identify as queer,” she said.

 She said that she didn’t feel comfortable coming out as gay at her old parish at St. Paul’s church in Pittsburgh, adding that St. Vincent allowed her to embrace a part of her identity that she had always thought was incompatible with her faith.

-“What attracts this community of queer, religious people to the church is that we have queer representation on various church-wide committees,” added Opferman, who is a part of the Young Adults Ministry and the Retreat Committee.
+“What attracts this community of queer, religious people to the church is that we have queer representation on various church-wide committees,” the woman added, who is a part of the Young Adults Ministry and the Retreat Committee.
 “These people can then feel comfortable and accepted because they see themselves represented in these religious spaces.”

 Parr added that the church’s brave discussions surrounding an issue that has historically been swept under the rug is what makes it a successful religious community.